shubhamkr96/Robustness-Introduction/README.tex.md

 Machine Learning models are great and powerful.
 However, the characteristic of regular training leads to severe consequences in security and safety.
-In this blog post, we step back to restate our optimization problem and show the way towards more robust and stable models that use features which are more meaningful for humans.
+In this blog post, we step back to restate our regular optimization problem on the example of a binary classification.
+We show the way towards more robust and stable models which use features that are more meaningful for humans.
 In our experiments, we do a simple binary classification to recognize digits zero and one from the MNIST dataset.

-In the beginning, we present why regular training is not perfect.
+In the beginning, we introduce why regular training is not perfect.
-Then we briefly sum up how regular training looks like, and then we explain robust training.
+Next, we briefly sum up how regular training looks like, and then we explain robust training.
 In the end, we show the implementation of our experiments and final results.

 <br/>